-In the 2000s, meeting spaces emerged in the United Kingdom, the Netherlands and Norway for State development actors and faith-based organisations.
+In the 2000s, meeting spaces emerged in the United Kingdom, the Netherlands and Norway for State development actors and faith-based organizations.
 Furthermore, a series of research projects were begun to clarify the role of religion in development cooperation.
 This has led not only to a growing interest in the subject but also to a deeper consideration of the issues.
-A wealth of material is available to researchers and professionals, such as extensive research materials developed by the University of Birmingham with funding from the UK's Department for International Development (DFID), the Religion and Development: Practitioners' Guide produced by the Dutch Knowledge Centre Religion and Development (KCRD) and a report on religion and development prepared by the Norwegian Oslo Center for Peace and Human Rights, and commissioned by the Norwegian Ministry of Foreign Affairs.
-10 Much of the work done in these countries is directly transferable to the Swedish context and has spurred interest on the topic in Sweden, as demonstrated by conferences and seminars held in recent years.
+A wealth of material is available to researchers and professionals, such as extensive research materials developed by the University of Birmingham with funding from the UK's Department for International Development (DFID), the Religion and Development: Practitioners' Guide produced by the Dutch Knowledge Centre Religion and Development (KCRD) and a report on religion and development prepared by the Norwegian Oslo Center for Peace and Human Rights, and commissioned by the Norwegian Ministry of Foreign Affairs.9 Much of the work done in these countries is directly transferable to the Swedish context and has spurred interest on the topic in Sweden, as demonstrated by conferences and seminars held in recent years.
+Unlike its sister organizations in the other Nordic countries, SIDA is not a member of the PaRD at the present.
+Nevertheless, SIDA has shown a greater interest in the Religion and development discourse over the last years.
+Several faith based organization have formalized its cooperation in the "Knowledge Centre for Religion and development", with the SMC as lead organization.